Frequently Asked Questions

 In a class action, one or more people (called Class Representatives) sue on behalf of all people who have similar legal claims.
 Together, all these people are called a Class or Class Members.
 One court resolves the issues for all Class Members, except for those Class Members who timely exclude themselves (opt out) from the Class.

-You are included in the Class if you are an individual to whom Defendant sent notice of the Data Incident that Defendant experienced on or about August 20, 2023.
+You are included in the Class if you are an individual to whom the Defendant sent notice explaining the lawsuit, the Settlement, your legal rights, what benefits are available, who is eligible for the benefits, and how to get them.
+This notice outlines the Data Incident that the Defendant experienced on or about August 20, 2023.

 If you are not sure whether you are included in the Settlement Class, you can ask for free help by calling, emailing or writing to the Settlement Administrator at: